tanshinan/fmlgitcopy/README.txt

 http://java.dzone.com/articles/why-encapsulation-matters

 ¡MUY IMPORTANTE!
-When a return jump (RET) it must return to the address of the jump stack + 2 !!
+When a return jump (RET) it must return to the address of the jump stack + 1 (or two if a non register argument is used) !!
 Otherwise it would return to the address where the original subroutine jump is and the VM would get stuck in a loop.